kdandy/QuranNow/README.md

 - If you want to make some changes in the CSS style.
 Don't edit the `.css` file, use the SCSS file instead.
 - Since we use Nunjucks, if you want to make changes to the HTML structure, make sure you change the source file (Nunjucks) located in `src`.

-## License
+## Copyright and License

-QuranNow is under MIT License.
+Code released under the MIT license.

 ## About the Author

 QuranNow is created by <a href="https://kdandy.com">jaden</a>.

+## Bugs and Issues

+Have a bug or an issue with this template?
+[Open a new issue](https://github.com/kdandy/qurannow/issues/new) here on GitHub.

 ## Donate